1763 Tugaloo State Park Road

 -------------------------------------------------------------------------------- NOTICE: The park will be closed January 8-9, 2008 for managed archery deer hunts. -------------------------------------------------------------------------------- NOTICE: One of the two boat ramps is closed due to low water levels.
 Situated on a wooded peninsula, Tugaloo’s cottages and most campsites offer spectacular views of 55,590-acre Lake Hartwell in every direction.
 Some cottages even have private boat docks for overnight guests.
 Tent campers can choose between the developed campground or primitive campsites located a short walk from the parking area.
 Fishing is excellent year-round, and large-mouth bass are plentiful.
 During summer, the lake is a popular destination for swimming, water skiing, sailing and boating.
 Both the Crow Tree and Muscadine nature trails wind through oak, walnut, mulberry and cherry trees.
 The name “Tugaloo” comes from an Indian name for the river which once flowed freely prior to the construction of Hartwell Dam.
 Take I-85 exit #173 north on Georgia 17; follow park signs to Gerrard Road, turn right.
 Go 1.5 miles to Ga.
 Hwy.
 328 and turn left.
 Proceed 3.3 miles to park; entrance on right.

-Nearby restaurants include Bojangles located at 13870 Jones Street, Restaurant At Foxwood Hills, The Spotted Pig located at 15491 South Highway, Ma & Paw, and Restaurant At Quickies.
+Nearby restaurants include Bojangles, Restaurant At Foxwood Hills, The Spotted Pig, Ma & Paw, and Restaurant At Quickies approximately 6.7 km away.

-Other nearby accommodations options close to Tugaloo State Park include The Cabins approximately 2.3 km away, Twin Lakes Campsites (corps Of Engineers) located at 140 Winnebago TRL, Hart State Park, Axle Acres Bed and Barn located at 1073 Westminster Highway, and Mountain Lakes Vacation Rentals approximately 3.2 km away.
+Nearby accommodations include The Cabins located at 103 & 105 Felton Lane, Twin Lakes Campsites (corps Of Engineers), Hart State Park, Axle Acres Bed and Barn, and Mountain Lakes Vacation Rentals.